svercammen/netdaemon-app-template/README.md

 6. Install the Hass.io add-on by adding the `https://github.com/helto4real/hassio-add-ons` to the add-on store and install NetDaemon
 7. Run the add-on and check the log that your new apps is intitialized

+## Read this if you are going to deploy apps through HACKS

+Each app should have it´s own subfolder under the `apps` folder.
+So rename the `HelloWorld` folder and `HelloWorld.cs` and `HelloWorld.yaml` according to your app.
+The class name should also be renamed to the same unique app name.

 For detailed information about netdaemon please see [https://helto4real.github.io/netdaemon/](https://helto4real.github.io/netdaemon/).